 3. Rue Saint-Vincent To La Maison Rose

-Head left down Rue Saint-Vincent, which is a handsome street with some more viewpoints and attractive squares with handsome.
+Head left down Rue Saint-Vincent, which is a handsome street with some more viewpoints and attractive squares.

 Soon you’ll come to a junction with Rue des Saules.
 On the right is Lapin Agile, a 19th-century cabaret bar.
 This place was in the centre of artistic Paris at the turn of the century and became a favourite spot for struggling artists and writers, including Picasso and Modigliani.